we-ready/notebook/English/junior.5.md

 "Use your knife, man!" ordered the British officer nearby.

 The guard brought out his knife and cut one boot open.
 He stopped suddenly and the American knew what it meant.
-The maps of the British army's defence works!
+The maps of the British army's defense works!

 The guards took the American to General Howe.
 The general looked at the maps.
-"I see you've made some drawings of our defence works", he said.
+"I see you've made some drawings of our defense works", he said.
 "This can only mean one thing".

 "Yes, sir".